Feynman1999/MAI-VSR-Diggers/README.md

 ```

 > support multi gpus training, change to yours, e.g.  --gpuids 0     --gpuids 0,2       etc...

+you can find output information and checkpoints in `.workdirs/...`

 ## Testing  (now only support REDS dataset)